Isangeles/burnsh/README.md

 Translations for the UI needs to be stored in the `burnsh/lang` sub-directory of the module directory.

-You can find default translations for the GUI in the `res/lang` directory of this repository.
+You can find default translations for the UI in the `res/lang` directory of this repository.

 For example check [Arena](https://github.com/Isangeles/arena) module.
 ## Multiplayer